segmentio/segment-docs/src/segment-app/index.md

 The Sources tab lists everything that is sending data to your Segment workspace.
 Sources are organized by type: website, mobile, sever, or by cloud-app type, like CRM or payments.

-Each Source has a Status and a list of Destinations.
-A Source's Status tells you whether or not the source is sending data to Segment, and how long it's been since we last saw data from the source.
-The Source's Destinations list shows you which Destinations are receiving data from that Source.
+Each source has a status and a list of destinations.
+A source's status tells you whether or not the source is sending data to Segment, and how long it's been since Segment last saw data from the source.
+The source's destinations list shows you which destinations are receiving data from that source.
 You can expand them for more detail.

 ## Destinations

 ![Screenshot of the My Destinations page in the Segment app.](images/destinations.png)

-The Destination tab lists all of the Destinations connected to your workspace.
-These are sorted into categories like Analytics, Email marketing and other tool types.
+The Destination tab lists all of the destinations connected to your workspace.
+These are sorted into categories like analytics, email marketing, and other tool types.
 The list also shows whether or not Segment is sending data to that tool, or if the tool is enabled or disabled.

 ## The Segment Integration Catalog

 ![Screenshot of the Segment Integration Catalog.](images/catalog.png)

-Next up we have the Catalog.
+Next up is the Catalog.
 The catalog includes a list of all [sources](/docs/connections/sources/) and [destinations](/docs/connections/destinations/) available in Segment.
-You can search either by category, or name.
+You can search either by category or name.
 When you click on a catalog tile, the tile shows instructions on how to connect the tool to your Segment workspace.

-The Catalog is always growing, so check out the "New and Noteworthy" section from time to time to see what's new!
+The Catalog is always growing, so check out the "New and Noteworthy" section from time to time to see what's new.

 ## Engage and Protocols

-If you have Protocols or Engage enabled in your workspace, you'll see sections for those too.
-Protocols helps you structure and maintain the format of the data you send through Segment, and Engage helps you use your Segment data to build audiences and better understand your users.
+If you have Engage or Protocols enabled in your workspace, you'll see sections for those too.
+Engage helps you use your Segment data to build audiences and better understand your users and Protocols helps you structure and maintain the format of the data you send through Segment.

 These features are fairly advanced, but you can learn more about them by [requesting a demo](https://segment.com/contact/sales/), or reading more in the [Engage documentation](/docs/engage/), and the [Protocols documentation](/docs/protocols/).